s1gurd/volumetrics-fx/README.md

 Start with Scenes/SampleScene.scene

 Consists of 2 parts:
 1. Full screen volumetric fog effect with support of 3D fog texture and all light types.
 It also can animate fog volume texture.
-See Material "VolumetricRaymarchFogSimple" and FullScreenPassRendererFeature in URP rendereк settings
+See Material "VolumetricRaymarchFogSimple" and FullScreenPassRendererFeature in URP renderer settings
 2. Six-way lit particle effect with support for receiving shadows, creating fake volume and some other fancy stuff.
 Based on RLT & BBF Texture2DArrays.
 For details see prefabs in VFX/Effects folder and Material "Volumetric6WayLitParticles"

 License and legal stuff: